What Is an Amine?

-Amine is a type of compound that is derived from ammonia (NH3).
+An Amine is a type of compound that is derived from ammonia (NH3).
 In other words, we can simply say that amines are derivatives of ammonia.
-We study about amines in organic chemistry, and they are basically classified as functional groups or organic nitrogen compounds that contain a nitrogen atom with a lone pair.
+We study about amines in Organic Chemistry, and they are basically classified as functional groups or organic nitrogen compounds that contain a nitrogen atom with a lone pair.
 Generally, in amines, hydrogen atoms are substituted by an aryl or alkyl group.

 Also Read: Ammonia